Deep learning methods for Hamiltonian parameter estimation and magnetic domain image generation in twisted van der Waals magnets: Introduction

 In this study, we introduce a deep-learning approach that facilitates efficient and reliable analysis of twisted van der Waals magnets.
 Deep learning has showcased remarkable success in tackling scientific challenges across various physical systems \cite{doi:10.1126/sciadv.abb0872, Wright2022, SCHMIDHUBER201585, PhysRevResearch.2.033429, https://doi.org/10.1002/prot.25834, doi:10.1126/science.aag2302, PhysRevB.97.035116, PhysRevB.99.174426, PhysRevB.99.024423, Lee2020, Lee2021_1, Lee2021_2, Lee_SF_2020, EASAW2023102053, Miyazaki_2023}.
 Specifically, the application of deep neural network (DNN) techniques to 2D magnetic systems has proven highly effective in extracting magnetic Hamiltonian parameters from magnetic domain images \cite{doi:10.1126/sciadv.abb0872}.
 Furthermore, these techniques have demonstrated applicability to experimentally observed domain images within the same research.
 These results validate DNN techniques as valuable tools for comprehending 2D magnetic domain structures.

 We develop two specialized DNN kernels designed to analyze 2D magnetic domain structures within twisted van der Waals magnets, such as nanoscale magnetic domain arrays found in chromium triiodide (CrI\textsubscript{3}) \cite{Song2021, Xie2022, Xu2022, Xie2023, Cheng2023, Hejazi10721, PhysRevResearch.3.013027, Akram2021, Ghader2022, Zheng2022, Fumega_2023, Kim2023, Yang2023, PhysRevB.108.174440, PhysRevB.108.L100401, Kim2024}.
 Our regression model, illustrated in Fig.~\ref{fig1}(a), accurately estimates the parameters of the magnetic Hamiltonian from magnetic domain images generated through atomistic spin simulations.
 This model resolves an inverse problem associated with inferring the parameters from the observed data, a feat beyond the reach of established theoretical methods \cite{Hejazi10721, PhysRevB.104.L100406, PhysRevB.108.174440, Tong2018, Yang2023, PhysRevB.103.L140406, PhysRevResearch.3.013027, Akram2021, PhysRevB.104.014410, Ghader2022, Fumega_2023, Zheng2022, Kim2023, PhysRevB.108.L100401, Kim2024}.
-Our generative model, depicted in Fig.~\ref{fig1}(b), excels at producing magnetic domain images based on predefined magnetic parameters.
-This model efficiently handles the complexity of the magnetic Hamiltonian without compromising accuracy, thereby mitigating the need for resource-intensive atomistic spin simulations \cite{Zheng2022, Kim2023, Yang2023, PhysRevB.108.L100401, Kim2024, Akram2024}.
+Our “generative model,” depicted in Fig.~\ref{fig1}(b), excels at producing magnetic domain images based on predefined magnetic parameters.
+This model, designed with deterministic characteristics, differs from typical generative frameworks by consistently producing a unique ground-state structure from given parameters.
+It effectively handles the complexity of the magnetic Hamiltonian without compromising accuracy, thereby reducing the need for resource-intensive atomistic spin simulations \cite{Zheng2022, Kim2023, Yang2023, PhysRevB.108.L100401, Kim2024, Akram2024}.
 These advancements not only extend the applicability of DNN techniques to twisted van der Waals magnets but also streamline future investigations into these captivating systems.